-- Integrative curriculum: interdisciplinary training, relating biomedical sciences knowledge and research in the clinical, pharmaceutical and healthcare setting;
+- Integrative curriculum: interdisciplinary training, articulating biomedical sciences research and application in the clinical, pharmaceutical and healthcare setting;

-- Multidisciplinary: collaborate with clinical departments in the Faculty of Medicine and experts in the field;
+- Multidisciplinary: collaborate with experts in the clinical departments in the Faculty of Medicine and our industry partners;

 - Student-centered: students can choose one out of the three Concentration Areas (CAs) depending on their interest and career aspirations, each CA is supplemented by the relevant Experiential Learning (EL) activities;